FusionAuth/go-client/README.md

 ## Credits
 - [@medhir](https://github.com/medhir) Thank you for the initial commit and initial implementation of the Go client!
 - [@markschmid](https://github.com/markschmid) Thank you for your PRs, feedback and suggestions!
+- [@MCBrandenburg](https://github.com/MCBrandenburg) Thank you for the feedback and PRs!
 - The FusionAuth team - couldn't have done it without you!

 ## Installation